stefanv/prosser-firewise/content/about/index.md

 Will I get dropped by my insurance?
 Are there resources available to help clean up undeveloped lots and open space that’s become overgrown and hazardous?

-We haved joined other Truckee neighborhoods like Tahoe Donner and Glenshire/Devonshire in being recognized by the National Fire Protection Association® as a Firewise Community.
+We have joined other Truckee neighborhoods like Tahoe Donner and Glenshire/Devonshire in being recognized by the National Fire Protection Association® as a Firewise Community.

 Benefits include: